 100 of our members brought out their creative skills for a fun fund-raiser.
 After making 100 of the most outrageous fish ever seen, we displayed them in a local art gallery and auctioned them to the highest bidder.
 This creative arts project helped us build two Habitat for Humanity homes.

 When the tornado hit Hallam, Nebraska, it destroyed both homes and trees.
 Insurance covered most homes, but Westminster provided 100 trees to help this nearby community heal and grow.

 First we provided housing for a refugee family.
 Since then, we have sent five work teams to Louisiana to help rebuild homes and lives.

 The Lost Boys of the Sudan

 For young men whose families were killed and who were driven from their country, we provided a new home and support in beginning again in a new land.

 When a tornado destroyed the town of Greensboro, Kansas, we sent one of the first response teams allowed in to bring aid and help clean up.

 One of our Eagle Scouts led the congregation in bringing a team to Iowa to help clean up homes buried in mud from what was termed a “1000 year” flood.

-We have a sister church near Dresden, in former East Germany.
-This 20+ year old international relationship with a Lutheran church in Lohmen, Germany, broadens our understanding of faith and the world.
-Recently, 17 youth and 10 adults were welcomed and toured Dresden, Berlin, Munich Dauchau Concentration Camp and went on to Geneva, Switzerland.
+This 20+ year old international relationship broadens our understanding of faith and the world.
+Seventeen youth and 10 adults were welcomed and toured Dresden, Berlin, Munich, Dauchau Concentration Camp and went on to Geneva, Switzerland.